henriquecbuss/elm-eos/README.md

 ## Overview

-This package mainly servers to translate EOSIO types to Elm types.
+This package mainly serves to translate EOSIO types to Elm types.
 There is a [CLI app](#cli) that is responsible for generating code specific to the contracts you need.
-The expection to that is the [Eos.Query](https://package.elm-lang.org/packages/NeoVier/elm-eos/1.0.0/Eos-Query) module, which is used to send queries to the blockchain.
+The exception to that is the [Eos.Query](https://package.elm-lang.org/packages/henriquecbuss/elm-eos/1.0.0/Eos-Query) module, which is used to send queries to the blockchain.

 For example, let's say you have a contract named `company.acc`, with an `accounts`